Welcome to today's edition of the Rush 24-7 podcast.

 What we're talking about here is a misplaced pair of pants at the dry cleaners.

-Two years, thousands of pages of legal documents, and many hundreds of hours of investigative work.
+Two years, thousands of pages of legal documents, and many hundreds of hours of investigative work later, Roy Pearson is seeking to make custom cleaners pay up.

-He is suing them for sixty-five million dollars.
+He is suing them for $65 million.

 No, don't say nice pants.